aimms/how-to/Articles/329/329-more-logging.rst

 ---------------------------------

 To activate the ``LoggerConfig.xml`` the command line option ``--logcfg`` should be used.
-A straightforward way to do this is to enter the entire command from the command prompt.
+You can enter the entire command from the command prompt.

 A batch file quickly becomes more convenient, if you do this more than once.
 Consider the following .bat file:

 .. code-block:: winbatch